SCHEDULE AN EYE EXAM

 surgery temporarily disrupts the ocular surface/lacrimal gland unit.
 This condition usually eventually clears up.

-Diseases that may be associated with Dry Eyes include Rheumatoid Arthritis, Diabetes (especially when the blood sugar is up), Asthma, Thyroid disease (lower lid does not move when blinking), Lupus, and possibly Glaucoma.
+Diseases that may be associated with Dry Eyes include Rheumatoid Arthritis, Diabetes ( when the blood sugar is up), Asthma, Thyroid disease (lower lid does not move when blinking), Lupus, and possibly Glaucoma.

 Tear volume decreases as much as 60% by age 65 from that at age 18.
 Dry Eye Syndrome affects 75% of people over age 65.